 The government of Switzerland has proposed a multibillion-dollar settlement with U.S. authorities over allegations that it helped wealthy Americans avoid billions of dollars in U.S. taxes, according to sources briefed on the matter.

 The proposed civil settlement, put forward in recent months by Swiss authorities to the U.S. Internal Revenue Service, would cover all banks in Switzerland, numbering about 355, sources briefed on the matter said.
-It could reach $10 billion or more, said a source briefed on the matter.
+It could reach $10 billion (6 billion pounds) or more, said a source briefed on the matter.

 The deal would include some 11 banks now under criminal investigation -- among them Credit Suisse AG

 Switzerland, which has watched the Justice Department indict scores of Swiss bankers and their American clients, is eager to resolve the matter once and for all, especially following a letter in August from a senior U.S. law enforcement official threatening even tougher action.

 The proposal has been met with skepticism from the Justice Department, which wants to exclude those 11 or so banks from a civil settlement, sources briefed on the matter said.
 Instead, these sources said, the agency wants to negotiate separate deals with these banks, possibly deferred-prosecution or non-prosecution agreements.
 It remains to be seen how the IRS and Justice would resolve any differences.

 Michael Ambuehl, Switzerland's state secretary for the Finance Ministry and the country's chief negotiator on international tax matters, was due to leave Washington on Thursday after days of talks with IRS officials on the matter.
 Asked Thursday in Bern about the talks, Mario Tuor, a spokesman for Ambuehl, said that the negotiations are ongoing but declined to provide details.